acidiney/brokher/README.md

 # Brokher
-Brokher is a simple ORM to manage message brokers in your applications.
+Brokher is a simple adapter to manage message brokers in your applications.

 ## Motivation